Particular/docs.particular.net/nservicebus/upgrades/5to6/deprecated-transportmessage.md

 ## Raw sending

-In Version 5 it was possible  to use `ISendMessages` to do raw sends.
-In Version 6 `IDispatchMessages` was introduced.
-See the following snippet how raw sending could look like
+In NServiceBus version 5, it was possible  to use `ISendMessages` to do raw sends.
+In version 6 `IDispatchMessages` was introduced.
+The following snippet shows an example of how to send raw messages:

 snippet: DispatcherRawSending